bowheart/react-zedux/README.md

 Params:

-- **mapStoresToProps** - non-empty object (required) - A map of propName-to-storeId pairs.
+- **mapStoresToProps** - non-empty object (required) - A map of `propName` to `storeId` pairs.

 Returns a component enhancer used to wrap a component in the given store(s).
+The wrapped component will receive `extendedStore` objects as the requested props.

+An `extendedStore` object contains one property &ndash; `state` &ndash; whose value is guaranteed to always be the current state of the store.
+The `extendedStore` object's prototype will be the store itself.

 ```javascript
 import React from 'react'